yymao/abundancematching/README.md

 Assume you have a numpy structured array `halos`, which contains a list of halos, with labels of the quantity names.
-Assume you also have a luminosity function table `lf`, whose first column st column is the quantity to match (e.g. magnitude), and the second column is the abundance (per Mpc^3 per Mag).
+Assume you also have a luminosity function table `lf`, whose first column is the quantity to match (e.g. magnitude), and the second column is the abundance (per Mpc^3 per Mag).
 """